denisapredescu/Introducere-in-robotica/README.md

 :pen: One important detail: the decimal points are always off except on the current digit position.

 :pen: The default state is the one were we can move from one digit to another.
 At first, all the 4 digits are 0 and the current position is set to the first (aka rightmost) digit.
 A blinking decimal point shows the current digit position.
-By moving the joystick on Y axis, i move the current digit position left or right (i put the condition that i can not go from the leftmost digit to the rightmost digit by moving left and the same i can not go from the rightmost digit to the leftmost one by moving right).
+By moving the joystick on Y axis, i move the current digit position left and right (i put the condition that i can not go from the leftmost digit to the rightmost digit by moving left and the same i can not go from the rightmost digit to the leftmost one by moving right).
 On this state, the X axis of the joystick does not do anything.

 :pen: I press short the button to lock in on the current digit.
-New the decimal point from the current digit stays always on, is no longer blinking.
 This trigger the second state.
-On this second state, i can increase and decrease the display number in hex (0 to F) on the selected digit by using the joystick on the X axis (ofcourse in this state the Y axis does not do anything).
+Now the decimal point from the current digit stays always on, is no longer blinking.
+On this second state, i can increase and decrease the display number in hex (from 0 to F; the jump from F to 0 and reverse is not possible) on the selected digit by using the joystick on the X axis (ofcourse in this state the Y axis does not do anything).
 By pressing again the button (long or short), i reenter the first/default state.

 :pen: I press long the button to reset.
 When resetting, all the digits go back to 0 and the current position is set to the first digit, in the first state.

 <details><summary><b>Picture of the setup </b></summary>

+Not yet.

 </details>